 Additionally, if there is any injury or death or property damage that exceeds $1000, you must also submit an SR-31 form with the DMV.

 You should get from the other party(s) contact information, including name, address, phone number, insurance information, license number, and plate number.
 If there are any witnesses, take their contact information as well.
 You should also take pictures of the scene and any visible property or personal damages.

 Obviously, if there was a serious injury, emergency personnel will respond to the scene and you will be taken to the hospital for care.
 But sometimes, people in accidents think they are just fine until a day later when the headaches, other aches, and pains begin.
 After an accident, always seek medical attention just to be certain.

 When you do seek medical attention, the car accident becomes part of your medical record, and like the accident report by the police, this starts a chain of evidence, linking the accident to whatever ailment you might have.
 If you wait to seek help or treatment, then it can be used as a defense against that the ailment is caused by something else, not the accident.

 Find an Alabama Car Accident Lawyer

 If you were injured, you should seek a car accident attorney as soon as possible.
 Chances are, as soon as you contact your insurance, the other insurance company will be calling you for a statement.
 Never give the other insurance company a statement.
 They can use it against you later and can seriously harm your chances of compensation.
-An experienced car accident lawyer in Montgomery can give you the protection you need while fighting for your rights to recover damages.
+An experienced car accident lawyer can give you the protection you need while fighting for your rights to recover damages.